miquelvidal/philosophers/README.md

 # philosophers
-Philosophers project from Badalona 43
+Philosophers project from lost to the river